Zezombye/riptire-racing/README.md

 # Riptire Racing

 Old gamemode which I updated a little for the Elo Hell throwdown.
+Made with [overpy](https://github.com/Zezombye/overpy).

 I won't work on it anymore, feel free to fork it and add new maps.
 Obviously don't steal the credit though.